NickGrunert/master-thesis/modules/01_using_sam.typ

       label: <fig:sam:images:ndsm>,
     )

-    However, the utilization of nDSM data as SAM input appears to be unfeasible in a direct manner.
+    However, the utilization of nDSM data as SAM input appears to be not possible in a direct manner.
-    This thesis is the result of a thorough analysis of @fig:sam:images:ndsm.
+    This hypothesis is the result of a thorough analysis of @fig:sam:images:ndsm.
     This phenomenon is evidenced by the minimal contrast present in the image, indicative of its limited information content.
     However, the value graph distinctly demonstrates the potential for differentiating between the roof and the ground.
     As this topic has not been the primary focus of the present discussion, further examination of it will be reserved for a later in @section:replace_clipping_by_sam.